Skip to content

 A Measurable Difference

-FoodCorps’ service is directly improving the health and lives of students across the country and working to affect systems change at every level, from local districts to federal policy.
+FoodCorps programming directly improves the lives of students across the country and works to affect systems change at every level, from local schools to federal policy.

 Our Impact

-FoodCorps’ work is making a difference in kids’ relationships with food.
-Learn more about our service corps, who we reach, and the impact we make every day.
+FoodCorps’ work is making a difference in kids’ relationship with food.
+Learn more about our corps, who we reach, and the impact we make every day.

 Who we serve